Strasbourg Grand Est, France Travel Guide

 Pleasant weather with fewer crowds.
 Lower prices for accommodation and flights.
 Ideal for sightseeing, cycling, and wine route exploration.

-Weather is less predictable, with the possibility of rain.
+Weather is less predictable, with chances of rain.
 Some attractions might operate with slightly reduced hours.

 January-March & November

-Lowest prices for travel and lodging.
-Experience the city with fewer tourists for an a genuine local atmosphere.
-Christmas markets originate in late November.
+Lowest prices for journeys and lodging.
+Experience the city with fewer tourists for an authentic local feel.
+Christmas markets begin in late November.

 Coldest weather and shortest daylight hours.
 Some attractions may have limited hours or close for maintenance, especially in January and February.